-An additional benefit of VoIP is that it makes video conferencing far simpler as well.
-In fact, you can transfer various media formats (images, video, text) during your phone or video calls to dramatically improve your ability to conduct presentations or solve issues on the fly.
+An additional benefit of VoIP is that it makes video conferencing simpler.
+In fact, you can transfer various media formats (images, video, text) during your phone or video calls to improve your ability to conduct presentations or solve business issues on the fly.

-More employers are discovering the benefits of having their staff work from home in exchange for smaller office spaces, decreased utilities costs, etc.
+More employers are discovering the benefits of having their staff work from home in exchange for smaller office spaces, decreased utility costs, etc.

 Mobility of Your Service

-While telecommuting is one thing, one of the lesser mentioned benefits of VoIP is that the entire service is highly mobile.
+One of the lesser-mentioned benefits of VoIP is that the entire service is highly mobile.
 Whereas traditional phone systems require a unique number to be assigned to each line and transferring those numbers can be complicated, VoIP is different.
-In the event that you outgrow your current office or need to change locations for any reason, your VoIP system can be easily transferred.
+In the event that your business outgrows your current office or needs to change locations, your VoIP system can be easily transferred.

-On of the little known benefits of VoIP is that it makes for a more efficient use of your existing bandwidth.
+One of the little-known benefits of VoIP is that it makes for a more efficient use of your business's existing bandwidth.
 As roughly half of voice conversations are made up of silence, VoIP continues to fill those information gaps with other data from other bandwidth consumers to make better use of your resources.
-What's more is that VoIP allows for compression and elimination of speech redundancies to further improve efficiencies.
+VoIP also allows for compression and elimination of speech redundancies to further improve efficiencies.

-Many features are included in various provider packages and, due to the flexible nature of the service, custom VoIP services can be designed based on the unique needs of your business.
+Many features are included in various provider packages and, due to the flexible nature of the service, custom VoIP services can be designed to benefit the unique needs of your business.

 One of the benefits of VoIP that your IT team will enjoy is that its underlying network need not be a part of a specific technology layout.
 That means your existing ethernet, SONET, ATM, or even your WiFi can be used as the foundation for your network.

 The complexity of PSTN (traditional) phone networks is virtually eliminated.
-This allows for a more standardized system to be implemented that supports a variety of communication types while being more tolerant of faults and requiring less management of equipment.
+This allows for a more standardized system that supports a variety of communication types while being more tolerant of faults and requiring less equipment management.

 One of the additional benefits of VoIP is that most providers include Fax over IP as a part of their service.
 Fax over IP all but eliminates the high costs of long-distance facsimile, as well as improves compatibility between machines and reliability of service.

-Once again, fax information is transmitted via data packets that dramatically improve efficiency.
-In fact, VoIP doesn’t even require a fax machine to send or receive a fax.
+Fax information is transmitted via data packets that dramatically improve efficiency.
+VoIP doesn’t even require a machine to send or receive a fax.

 With your personnel working from various points within the office, their home, or around the world, keeping them within reach is critical.
-One of the more interesting benefits of VoIP is that you can have a single call ring to your desk phone for the first few rings, then to your mobile phone, tablet, or laptop if the call goes unanswered.
-This way urgent calls are answered more often and less time is spent checking voicemail or corresponding over other platforms.
+One of the more interesting benefits of VoIP is that you can have a single call ring to your desk phone for the first few rings, and then to your mobile phone, tablet, or laptop if the call goes unanswered.
+This way urgent calls are answered more often and your business spends less time checking voicemail or corresponding over other platforms.

-One of the most common (and inaccurate) objections to VoIP is that if a business finds themselves without internet for whatever reason, they’d be without phone as well.
-One of the benefits of VoIP flexibility is that in the event of an office phone going down due to lack of network, calls can always be forwarded to mobile phones and other devices.
-That also means weather issues and power outages no longer present the risk they once did.
+One of the most common (and inaccurate) objections to VoIP is that if a business finds themselves without internet for whatever reason, they’d be without phones as well.
+The benefit of VoIP flexibility is that in the event of an office phone going down due to lack of network, calls can always be forwarded to mobile phones and other devices.
+That also means weather issues and power outages no longer present the risk they once did to your business communications.

 One of our favorite benefits of VoIP is that IP phones are incredibly easy to install—even for those who are less technically savvy.
 There is no need to have expert technicians running phone wiring throughout your office.
 Instead, IP phones are virtually plug-and-play.

-Highly efficient business systems scale with the needs of the business, but traditional phones systems are far more difficult to scale.
-Scalability is one of the benefits of VoIP that supports your efficiency and productivity while remaining highly cost effective at the same time.
+Highly efficient business systems scale with the needs of the business, but traditional phone systems are far more difficult to scale.
+Scalability is one of the benefits of VoIP that supports your business's efficiency and productivity while remaining highly cost-effective.

-VoIP systems allow you to add a line as you hire a new employee and eliminate lines in the case of downsizing.
+VoIP systems allow you to add a line as you hire new employees and eliminate lines in the case of downsizing.
 You’re only ever paying for what you need.

 Your business likely utilizes various other systems and technologies to enhance your operational efficiencies.
 VoIP easily integrates with a wide variety of existing business systems.

-That means you’ll realize all of the benefits of VoIP without requiring modification of your existing applications or IT infrastructure.
+That means you’ll get the benefits of VoIP without requiring modification of your business's existing applications or IT infrastructure.
 For example, outbound calls can be placed via Outlook or other email systems and customer records can even be viewed during the inbound call with said customer.

-As you can see from the above list, the benefits of VoIP systems are many.
-What's more is that VoIP is virtually free of drawbacks.
+As you can see, the benefits of VoIP systems for businesses are many.
+What's more, is that VoIP is virtually free of drawbacks.
 Sophisticated businesses around the world are embracing this powerful technology and realizing the serious competitive advantages that it provides.